safar1212/Book-keeping-solo-project/README.md

-# Book-keeping-site
+# Book-keeping-solo-site

 > This project is about building a book keeping website.
 Where folks can store their favortie book names.
 And can also delete those, whenever, needed.

 ## Live demo

-The website was build using Github Pages: [Live Version](https://safar1212.github.io/Book-keeping-site/)
+The website was build using Github Pages: [Live Version](https://safar1212.github.io/Book-keeping-solo-project/)

 ## Built With